zarf-dev/proposals/0032-support-ipv6/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-The default Zarf registry uses a nodeport service on 127.0.0.1.
+The default Zarf registry uses a NodePort service on 127.0.0.1.
 This was done as the most popular container runtime interfaces (CRI) allow insecure connections to localhost by default.
-However, Connecting to nodeport services using localhost is blocked by certain distros, IPv6 single stack clusters, and NFTables.
+However, connection to NodePort services via localhost is blocked by certain distros, IPv6 single stack clusters, and NFTables.
 This ZEP proposes introducing a hostNetwork or hostPort proxy daemonset which will improve the registry security posture and enable it for these use cases.

 ## Motivation